Browser Setup Guide for Old or Slow Computers

 Is speed possible without an ad blocker?

 Strict tab discipline provides some relief.
-Trackers, however, inject scripts that keep running.
+However, trackers inject scripts that keep running.
 Therefore, a lightweight blocker usually delivers the best performance gain.

 Why does browsing feel faster in Incognito?

 Most extensions are off in private mode.
 Because fewer scripts run, pages load faster.
-Replace or remove any add-on that slows your main profile.
+As a result, replacing or removing any add-on that slows your main profile is a smart move.

 Chrome vs Firefox — which is better on an old PC?